DkGoat66/Kiratilingo/README.md

 KiratiLingo is a mobile application developed in Swift to help preserve and promote the Kirati language.
 This app provides an interactive platform for users to learn vocabulary, pronunciation, and cultural insights through structured lessons and quizzes.
 ## Features
 * Vocabulary Learning – Learn essential words and phrases with translations and audio pronunciations.
-* Interactive Quizzes – Test your knowledge with multiple-choice and fill-in-the-blank exercises
+* Interactive Quizzes – Test your knowledge with multiple-choice and fill-in-the-blank exercises.
-* Daily word & Streak System- learn new word daily and keep up the streaks for continuous learning
+* Daily word & Streak System- learn new word daily and keep up the streaks for continuous learning.
 ## Technologies Used
 * Swift – iOS development
 * SwiftUI / UIKit – UI design